 Pretty self explanatory, and what a wonderful tale.
 I had the pleasure of going out with a guy who was, well, a hell of a lot posher than I was, and in true Ashton style, I had one (or five) too many pints, found myself effing and blinding, staggering between bars, and ended the night by falling down the stairs of a pub we were in.
 And guess what?
 He fucking loved it.
 I was showered with compliments about how fun and interesting and different I was, and he couldn’t wait to get another date in the diary.
 So if you’re a beer-drinking bird who loves a good swear word and fancies going through life with a posh man by your side, you’re in luck – they love it!

 The one who went from Tinder match to friend

 Tinder has such a bad rep. People are only on it for sex.
 Everyone on there is a player.
 It’s not the sort of dating app to use if you want something serious.
 And whilst, yes, you do sometimes stumble across some proper knobs, if you keep rifling through the shit on there you might find a hidden gem.
-After realising we weren’t going to work because of distance, I still happily call one of my previous Tinder matches a friend.
+After realising it probably wasn’t going to happen because of distance, I still happily call one of my previous Tinder matches a friend despite never actually meeting him.
 It’s been well over a year, and we’ve both moved on to new people and new experiences, but he’s still always there to give me a compliment when I’m feeling crap or let me rant to him on a stressful day.